 - Selenium + Python + Pytest + Page Object Model

-- HTML test reports generated automatically
+- HTML reports are generated automatically

 - GitHub Actions CI/CD running on every push